KeisukeMiyamoto1324/Dolphin-AI/README.md

     - If you see a warning window, click "OK", then right click Dolphin AI.app, select "Open".
 You will see a different warming window, then click "Open".

 ## How to use
+1. You need OpenAI API key because this app uses GPT-4o.
+If you don't have API key, you can get it from [here](https://openai.com/index/openai-api/).